-When you choose an outside space contiguous to the interior, it can literally become an extension of it - a place to be used all year round.
+When you choose an outside space contiguous to the interior, it can become an extension of it - a place to be used all year round.

 The next step would be to build on that.
 Depending on the amount of space, and the size of the budget, there are several upgrades you can do to recreate as much of the indoor space as possible: chairs and coffee tables, shelter, a modular sofa, heater, and even an outdoor kitchen.
-To make the space perfectly flawless, consider continuing with the same colour patterns and materials as the interior.
+To make the space flawless, consider continuing with the same colour patterns and materials as the interior.

 4. Add an outdoor umbrella